a-knaw-knee-mus/Sorting-Visualier-Pygame/README.md

 # Sorting Visualizer Pygame
-A visual representation for bubble sort, selection sort, and insertion sort
+- A visual representation for bubble sort, selection sort, and insertion sort
+- Working on adding more sorting algorithms such as merge, heap and quick sort